 Cruise Port Information, Nearby Hotels, Cruises To & From Boston, Shore Excursions, Luggage Storage, & More

-Whether you're departing on one of the many cruises from Boston or arriving for a port of call visit, here's your guide to everything you need to know about the cruise port, destinations from Boston, and the cruise ships.
+Whether you're departing on one of the many cruises from Boston or arriving for a port of call visit, here's your guide to everything you need to know about the Boston's Flynn (Black Falcon) Cruise Terminal (also called "CruisePort"), cruise destinations from Boston, and the cruise ships.

-Plus, we share tips on where to store your luggage, and the best transportation options for getting to CruisePort from the airport.
+Plus, we share tips on where to store your luggage, and the best transportation options for getting to CruisePort from Boston Logan Airport.

 You'll find recommendations for convenient hotels within walking distance of the cruise port, plus all the nearby cultural attractions, waterfront restaurants, and nightlife you'll want to explore.

-Top Photo: Norwegian Dawn docked next to Boston's Black Falcon Cruise Terminal - a.k.a.
+Top Photo: Norwegian Dawn docked next to Boston's Flynn Cruise Terminal - a.k.a.
 "Cruiseport"